Pseudo-Nambu-Goldstone bosons and tachyons in flux compactification: Brief review of six-dimensional gauge theories with flux compactification

 with

-First we must compactify the extra dimensions.
-A common way to compactify the extra dimensions is to compactify on a torus.
-For a factorizable torus, the compact dimensions are treated as circles of length $2\pi r$.
-This correspond to the identification $y \leftrightarrow y+2\pi r$.
-In this case, $V_{n} = (2\pi r)^n$.
-A magnetic flux in the background correspond to a constant flux density $f$ in the internal dimensions.
-One can make the following gauge choice:
+We compactify the extra dimensions on a torus.
+For a factorizable torus, each of the compact dimensions is treated as a circle of length $2\pi r$.
+This corresponds to the periodic identification $y \leftrightarrow y+2\pi r$.
+In this case, the volume of the extra dimensions is $L^2=(2\pi r)^2$.
+The magnetic flux background corresponds to a constant flux density $f$ in the internal dimensions.
+We make the following gauge choice:

-For a torus of finite volum $L^2$, the flux is quantized \footnote{This is showed in the appendix of \cite{Buchmuller_2018}.
-For another approach, see footnote 2 of \cite{Ghilencea:2017jmh}.}.
+For a torus of finite volume $L^2$, the flux is quantized,\footnote{This is shown in the appendix of \cite{Buchmuller_2018}.
+For another approach, see footnote 2 of \cite{Ghilencea:2017jmh}.}

-We choose without loss of generality $qf < 0$.
-By splitting the kinetic term into a 4D kinetic term and a kinetic term on $T^2$, one can find :
+Without loss of generality, we choose $qf < 0$.
+By decomposing the kinetic term into a four-dimensional part and a part on $T^2$, one obtains

 where